Cross of Lorraine

-Over a thousand years ago, the French King Lothaire gave his name to a province in the north east of the country.
+Over a thousand years ago, the King Lothaire gave his name to a province in the northeast of France.
 The name 'Lothaire' evolved over the years to 'Lorraine'.
 The region has shrunk and now borders with Belgium, Luxemburg and Germany.
 So that's where 'Lorraine' comes from.

 For this particular cross design, we must go back much further.

 Alex Roman tells us that...